A human mind is a miraculous survival tool.

 What more can I possibly hope for?
 The answer is exactly nothing.
 I need less and less.

-Even so, I step back, take the whole world in as best I can, and, geez… what the hell are we doing to each other?
+Even so, I step back, take the whole world in as best I can, and, geez… what the hell are we doing?

 The shared psychological world, unfortunately, feels abysmal.
 I quite literally feel it as pain, and, cannot simply shut it out.
 (I mean, I can find stillness, and do find stillness, and it’s incredible, sincerely.
 But I’m speaking in the long-term, unified humanity sense).
 Anecdotally, speaking to friends and family and strangers, I know other people feel this too, in their own way.